Home Page: Mamoru Kaneko, March 2012

 Applications 13, (2008), 57-83.

-5: Discrimination in Festival Games with Limited Observability
+4: Discrimination in Festival Games with Limited Observability

-and Accessibility (with A. Mitra), Mathematical Social Sciences 62 (2011),
+and Accessibility (with A. Mitra), Mathematical

-6: Inductive Game Theory: A Simulation Study of
+5: Inductive Game Theory: A

-Learning a Social Situation (with E. Akiyama, R. Ishikawa, and J. J. Kline).
+Simulation Study of Learning a Social Situation (with E. Akiyama, R.

-7: Transpersonal Understanding through Social Roles, and
+7: Understanding the Other through Social

-Emergence of Cooperation (with J. J. Kline),
+Roles (with J. J. Kline), to appear in International

 8: An